Low Back Pain

 • Emphasize active self-management, graded activity, and psychologically informed care; avoid escalating to long-term opioids.

-Referral (if required) New
+Referral (if required)

-Rehabilitation referral criteria2,7,9,10
+Rehabilitation referral criteria (Physiotherapy)2,7,9,10

-• Absence of serious pathology
+• Absence of serious pathology (red flags)

 • Pain is adequately managed so the patient can tolerate treatment